ChunMinChang/rust-audio-lib-sample/README.md

   - [Make a *-sys crate][kornel]
   - Use [bindgen][bindgen]

-## Notice
+## Note
 These posts may be changed anytime.
-These posts are actually my learning notes when I taught myself to program in Rust in the first two weeks.
+These posts are actually my learning notes for programming Rust in the first time.
 I am very new to *Rust* and I just read the parts I thoght it may be helpful.
 Once I have better understanding of *Rust*, the posts are very likely to be rewritten.
 Please feel free to let me know if you find anything wrong.

 [kornel]: https://kornel.ski/rust-sys-crate "Making a *-sys crate"
 [bindgen]: https://github.com/rust-lang-nursery/ "rust-bindgen"